 Advanced Dance I/PE 6554 Instructor approval and/or audition and must have made the dance team.
 Grade Level Recommendation: 9 - 12 Credit: 1 This course will satisfy the Physical Education graduation requirement.
 Purchasing of all required dance attire will be addressed by the instructor.
 Dance performances will be required in venues after school.
 Advanced Dance I-IV operates at an accelerated pace and explores the foundation of various dance forms, to include, but not limited to, ballet, jazz, lyrical, contemporary, modern, hip hop, performance, and choreography.
-JROTC 6051 6060 6070 6080W (6050 P.E. substitute) Conference with JROTC instructor recommended prior to enrollment Credit: 1 Taught at Lamar Consolidated High School and Terry High School; available to all LCISD HS students.
+Students may be required to purchase some materials.
+Cost may vary depending on the level of study.
+JROTC 6051 6060 6070 6080W (6050 P.E. substitute) Conference with JROTC instructor recommended prior to enrollment Grade Level Recommendation: 9 - 12 Credit: 1 Taught at Lamar Consolidated High School and Terry High School; available to all LCISD HS students.
 Air Force Junior ROTC is a citizenship program for high school students in the ninth through twelfth grades.
 AFJROTC encourages its students to become well-informed, helpful, and healthy citizens by using a military model to teach leadership, discipline, and organizational skills.
 The curriculum is composed of Aerospace Science (40%), Leadership Education (40%) and Health and Wellness Education (20%).
 This course stresses communication skills and cadet corps activities.
 Additionally, drills and ceremonies, and uniform wear will be incorporated into portions of the Leadership Education curriculum for all cadet year groups.
 Health and Wellness Education uses the Presidential Physical Fitness program to track physical improvement and an Air Force Junior ROTC-approved curriculum emphasizing a healthy lifestyle.
 To enhance classroom learning, students participate in extracurricular activities such as field trips, social functions, and specialized teams.
 Wear the Air Force uniform at least once per week is required to complete the course; uniform items are provided.
 Cadets will also have to meet personal grooming standards specific to males and females, primarily with respect to hair and facial hair.
+Lifetime Recreation and Outdoor Pursuits 6015 None Grade Level Recommendation: 9 - 12 Credit: 1 The Lifetime Recreation and Outdoor Pursuits course provides opportunities for students to develop competency in five or more lifelong recreational and outdoor pursuits for enjoyment and challenge.
+Students in Lifetime Recreation and Outdoor Pursuits participate in activities that promote physical literacy, respect for and connection to nature and the environment, and opportunities for enjoyment for a lifetime.
+Students will experience opportunities that enhance self-worth and support community engagement.